allmarkedup/purl/README.md

 jQuery URL Parser v2.0
 ======================

-A jQuery plugin to parse urls and provide easy access to their attributes (such as the protocol, host, port etc), path segments, query string paramters, fragment parameters and more.
+A jQuery plugin to parse urls and provide easy access to their attributes (such as the protocol, host, port etc), path segments, querystring parameters, fragment parameters and more.

 The core parser functionality is based on the [Regex URI parser by Steven Levithan](http://blog.stevenlevithan.com/archives/parseuri).